pedrokehl/caminho/README.md

 # Caminho
 Caminho is intended to be used for Data-Intensive Computing.
-The motivation behind Caminho is from an increased demand for data Processing systems in combination with the mainstream usage of NodeJS.
+The motivation behind Caminho is from an increased demand for data processing systems in combination with the mainstream usage of NodeJS.
 The JavaScript Ecosystem urges for a tool that offers *Concurrency, Batching, Parallelism and Backpressure* in a simple and efficient manner.

 ### Features